Register a trademark

 Legal fees for advising on trademark issues, preparing applications and progressing a trademark application to registration are additional to any fees payable to IP Australia and should be considered before seeking advice.

-IP Australia offers an online service that can help you determine the suitability of your proposed trademark for registration.
-Called TM Headstart, and available through IP Australia's online services, it can help you to identify any barriers that could prevent you from registering your proposed trademark.
+IP Australia offers an online service called TM Headstart that can help you determine the suitability of your proposed trademark for registration.
+This service can help you identify any barriers that may prevent you from registering your proposed trademark.

 Trademark classes

 Each trademark is registered in relation to a range of goods and services.
 The Trade Marks Act 1995 (Cwlth), following the Nice international classification system, defines 34 classes of goods and 11 classes of services.
-A full list of classes can be found on the IP Australia website.
+Read the full list of classes on the IP Australia website.

 You need to decide under which class(es) you wish to protect your trademark.
 This requires identifying all goods and services in relation to which the mark will be used, and matching them to the defined classes.
 It is then necessary to prepare a specification describing your particular subset of goods and services within the class.
 It is not acceptable to simply specify 'All (goods/services) in this class'.